systemd/systemd/docs/USER_RECORD.md

 `fido2UserPresencePermitted` → a boolean.
 If set to true allows the receiver to use the FIDO2 "user presence" flag.
+This is similar to the concept of `pkcs11ProtectedAuthenticationPathPermitted`, but exposes the FIDO2 "up" concept behind it.
+If false or unset authentication this way shall not be attempted.

-This is similar to the concept of `pkcs11ProtectedAuthenticationPathPermitted`, but exposes the FIDO2 concept behind it.
+`fido2UserVerificationPermitted` → a boolean.
+If set to true allows the receiver to use the FIDO2 "user verification" flag.
+This is similar to the concept of `pkcs11ProtectedAuthenticationPathPermitted`, but exposes the FIDO2 "uv" concept behind it.
 If false or unset authentication this way shall not be attempted.

 ## Mapping to `struct passwd` and `struct spwd`